Should You Get a Tracker or Fixed Rate Mortgage in 2024?

 Related: Can you get a mortgage for 5 or 6 times your salary?

-Are interest rates going to rise in 2023 and beyond?
+Are Interest rates going to rise in 2024 and Beyond?

 There is no way to be certain whether interest rates will continue to rise in the UK.
-However, while interest rates have been increasing consistently since 2021, many economists believe that rates will eventually drop in the coming years.
+However, while interest rates have been increasing consistently since 2021, many economists believe that rates will drop in the near-fu.

-Most recently, the Bank of England's base rate was kept at 5.25% to combat inflation, which has now dropped to 6.7%.
+Most recently, the Bank of England's base rate was kept at 5.25% with aims to combat inflation, which has now dropped to 2% which is the Bank's target.

 But what about over the next few years?
 Is it worth fixing for 3-5 years now?